wormhole-foundation/wormhole-docs/learn/security.md

 Governance messages can target any of the various wormhole modules, including the core contracts and all currently deployed token bridge contracts.
 When a guardian signs such a message, its signature implies a vote on the action in question.
 Once more than 2/3 of the guardians have signed, the message and governance action are considered valid.

-All governance actions and contract upgrades have been managed via Wormhole's **on-chain governance system**.
+All governance actions and contract upgrades have been managed via Wormhole's on-chain governance system.

 Via governance, the Guardians can: